ozanarkancan/Hyperopt.jl/README.md

 ```

 ###Usage
-Look at the example folder and [the documentation of hyperopt](https://github.com/hyperopt/hyperopt/wiki/FMin)
+Look at the examples folder and [the documentation of hyperopt](https://github.com/hyperopt/hyperopt/wiki/FMin)